Business Case for Podcast Advertising Explored at Podcast Expo

-- tutorial and white papers
+- Tutorials and white papers

-- boilerplate documents like contracts and proposals
+- Boilerplate documents like contracts and proposals

-- standardized metrics and reporting
+- Standardized metrics and reporting

-- online knowledge base
+- Online knowledge base

 Now they’re announcing and getting ready to vote on board members and committee chairs.
 Committees include Advertising Standards, Measurement, Outreach & Education and Terminology Standardization.
 Susan’s IAB pedigree is clearly benefiting this fledgling association well.

-But the thing I heard that really stood out most for me was a comment from a gentlemen at Edison Research and it was this: If we want to catch the attention of advertisers, counting downloads won't do it.
+But the thing I heard that really stood out most for me was a comment from a guy from Edison Research and it was this: If we want to catch the attention of advertisers, counting downloads won’t do it.
 Measuring and monitoring engagement is what needs to be quantified.
 How podcasts work to move people along the brand continuum, and how podcasts offer advertisers deeper brand engagement.